jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 Render a form with a controlled input for the user login credential (username or email) and a controlled input for the user password.

-On submit of the form, dispatch the login thunk action with the form input values.
-Make sure to handle and display errors from the login thunk action if there are any.
+On submit of the form, invoke the login function with the dispatch and the form input values.
+Make sure to handle and display errors from the login function if there are any.

 Export the `LoginFormPage` component at the bottom of the file, then render it